 We recently purchased a house with what once was lovely landscaping.
 It’s been essentially neglected for at least 10 years.
-One bright spot is a wall of gardenia bushes along a walkway, but they are MASSIVE- and completely overgrown.
-Whan can I prune them back?
+One bright spot is a wall of gardenia bushes along a french pattern travertine, but they are MASSIVE- and completely overgrown.
+When can I prune them back?
 If I do it now, will it affect the blooms next year?
 How aggressive can I be when I do prune them?

 Lost in my new garden….